 Phytophthora Root Rot: Leyland cypress is susceptible to the root-rotting fungus Phytophthora.
 Root rot is primarily a problem in soils with very poor drainage.
 Young plants are most often affected.
 Mature, established trees are seldom affected.
 Phytophthora species that cause root rot live in the soil and enter a healthy tree through wounds or the succulent parts of small roots.
 As the fungus destroys the roots, symptoms of distress become apparent above ground.
-Foliage becomes stunted, sparse, changes color (yellow, purple, tan) and dies.
+Foliage becomes stunted, sparse, changes color (yellow, purple, tan), and dies.
 Cankers may be visible at or below the soil line.

-Prevention & Treatment: Remove and destroy infected plants including the entire root system.
+Prevention & Treatment: Remove and destroy infected plants, including the entire root system.
 There is no practical chemical control for home gardeners.
-Improve soil drainage by adding organic material to heavy, clay soils and avoid overwatering.
+Improve soil drainage by adding organic material to heavy clay soils and avoid overwatering.
 If replanting, do not plant a Leyland cypress or other susceptible species where Phytophthora is known to be present.

 Botryosphaeria Dieback/Canker: This disease is caused by the fungus Botryosphaeria dothidea.
 As with Seiridium canker, symptoms include dieback with branches turning yellow to brown in color – typically the first symptom noticed.
 However, unlike Seiridium canker, needles generally do not fall off when running a hand down a recently affected branch.
 Examination of dead stems often reveals more deeply sunken (often V-shaped) cankers than found with Seiridium canker.
 In addition, these cankers often girdle a stem, killing the stem beyond the canker quickly.
-There may be cracks on the surface of a canker, and surrounding bark may be darker than that seen on a healthy branch.
+There may be cracks on the surface of the canker, and surrounding bark may be darker than that seen on a healthy branch.
 Botryosphaeria canker may exhibit little or no oozing resin.
 Cutting into an affected branch reveals dark brown discoloration with a definite margin between diseased and healthy tissue.

 Prevention & Treatment: As with Seiridium canker/dieback, environmental and cultural stresses predispose Leyland cypress to Botryosphaeria canker/dieback.
 Follow Prevention & Treatment recommendations provided above for Seiridium canker.

-Passalora Needle Blight: Although often referred to as Cercospora or Cercosporidium needle blight, this disease is caused by the fungus Passalora sequoiae (previously known as Cercosporidium sequoiae, Asperisporium sequoiae and Cercospora sequoiae).
+Passalora Needle Blight: Although often referred to as Cercospora or Cercosporidium needle blight, this disease is caused by the fungus Passalora sequoiae (previously known as Cercosporidium sequoiae, Asperisporium sequoiae, and Cercospora sequoiae).

 Typically, this disease only affects plant growth that is at least one year old.
-Symptoms usually appear during summer months.
+Symptoms usually appear during the summer months.
 They include browning of needles and eventual needle drop.
 These symptoms start on lower branches near the trunk and then spread outward toward branch tips.
 Over time, the disease moves up the tree.
-The portion of a tree displaying symptoms may increase from one year to the next until only the tips of upper branches are still green or the tree dies completely.
-The disease will sometimes be more prevalent on one side of the tree then the other, especially when irrigation spray is a contributing factor.
+The portion of a tree displaying symptoms may increase from one year to the next until only the tips of upper branches are still green, or the tree dies completely.
+The disease will sometimes be more prevalent on one side of the tree than the other, especially when irrigation spray is a contributing factor.
 When irrigation spray is not an issue, it is more likely to be seen on the north and west sides of trees where the morning sun is not able to dry branches as quickly.

-In cases of severe disease, all needles (except current year’s growth) turn brown, resulting in green needles being present only on branch tips.
+In cases of severe disease, all needles (except the current year’s growth) turn brown, resulting in green needles being present only on branch tips.
 Spores develop during late spring to summer.
 They are spread primarily by rain, overhead irrigation, and wind, but also by tools.

-Passalora needle blight symptoms somewhat resemble symptoms seen in a Leyland cypress that is responding to severe environmental stress, such as drought, in which its lower, interior needles turn yellow and drop.
+Passalora needle blight symptoms somewhat resemble symptoms seen in a Leyland cypress that is responding to severe environmental stress, such as drought, in which its lower interior needles turn yellow and drop.